Lakhwinderr/NEETCODE/binary-search.md

 ### 4. Find Minimum in Rotated Sorted Array
 **Problem**: Given a rotated sorted array, find the minimum element.
+- Couldn't solve the question using right biased mid point, Why??
+Ask the mentors

 #### Key Concepts:
 - **Binary Search on Rotated Array**: Use modified binary search to find the pivot point.